deadlydog/deadlydog.github.io/_posts/2019-09-07-A-better-way-to-do-TestCases-when-unit-testing-with-Pester.md

 ### Things I don't like about this approach

 - In the code, I've lost the english description of what the test is actually testing.
-- I've also lost it in the test result's output.
+- I've also lost it in the Pester test result's output.

 This is actually a very big problem in my opinion.
-Not having the english description means that when a tests fails, I don't immediately have a clear idea of what test scenario is no longer working; I need to go digging through the code to try and figure out which of the `TestCases` is failing.
+Not having the english description means that when a tests fails, I don't immediately have a clear idea of what test scenario is no longer working; I need to go digging through the test code to try and figure out which of the `TestCases` is failing.
 Also, once I find which test case is failing, it may not be obvious what the test case is actually intending to test.
 I can look at the parameters, but without any context I'm not sure which parameters are relevant.
 Is the fact that one of the parameters is an empty string important?
 Or maybe it's that the working directory path has a special character in it?
 Or maybe it has to do with the particular `workingDirectoryOption` value being provided?

-Having a clear description of what is being tested and what the expected result should be are vitally important. e.g. 'Returns the applications directory when a Custom Working Directory is given'.
+__Having a clear description of what is being tested and what the expected result should be are vitally important__. e.g. 'Returns the applications directory when a Custom Working Directory is given'.

 ## A hybrid approach

-So we've seen how to use a function to perform the assertions, as well as how to define the test cases stacked on top of each other to easily see and compare all of the test cases being covered.
+So we've seen how to use a function to perform the assertions, as well as how to define the test cases stacked on top of each other to easily compare all of the test cases being covered.
 Let's see if we can put them together to get the benefits of using `TestCases` without incurring the downsides.

 ```powershell